-Projects located within 1/2 mile of an Existing Major Transit Stop or High Quality Transit Corridor.
-A residential project is eligible if it is located within 1/2 mile of an existing major transit stop or an existing stop along a high quality transit corridor.
+Projects located within % mile of an Existing Major Transit Stop or High Quality Transit Corridor.
+A residential project is eligible if it is located within Yz mile of an existing major transit stop or an existing stop along a high quality transit corridor.

 Low-Income Housing.
-A residential project consisting of 100 or fewer units all of which are affordable to low income households is eligible if the developer of the development project provides sufficient legal commitments to the lead agency to ensure the continued availability and use of the housing units for lower income households, as defined in Section 50079.5 of the Health and Safety Code, for a period of at least 30 years, at monthly housing costs, as determined pursuant to Section 50053 of the Health and Safety Code.
+A residential or mixed-use project consisting of 300 or fewer residential units all of which are affordable to low income households is eligible if the developer of the development project provides sufficient legal commitments to the lead agency to ensure the continued availability and use of the housing units for lower income households, as defined in Section 50079.5 of the Health and Safety Code, for a period of at least 30 years, at monthly housing costs, as determined pursuant to Section 50053 of the Health and Safety Code.